selwynpolit/d9book/book/dtt.md

 OK (1 test, 1 assertion)
 ```

 Note.
-It does expect the file web/core/phpunit.xml to exist and be
+It does expect the file `web/core/phpunit.xml` to exist and be
 configured correctly.
 See setup above for details.

 ## My first PHPUnit test

 This is my test of a class I wrote called Requirements.
 It does require some Drupal to be bootstrapped, so it can't be a unit test.
-It must be a functional test and therefor in the `modules/custom/tea_teks_requirements/tests/src/Functional` directory.
+It must be a functional test and therefore in the `modules/custom/tea_teks_requirements/tests/src/Functional` directory.

 ```php
 <?php